 Our office will start accepting Transcript & MSPE Request Forms from current students for ERAS beginning in mid-August.
-The deadline to receive transcript requests for ERAS is September 6.
-Those requests received by that date will be uploaded to ERAS beginning the week of September 9.
+The deadline to receive transcript requests for ERAS is September 10, 2021.
+Those requests received by that date will be uploaded to ERAS beginning September 15, 2021.

 Applicants must authorize the release of their USMLE transcript in order to make assignments of the USMLE transcript to the programs they designate.
 Once the USMLE transcript is assigned to a program that has been applied to, it cannot be unassigned.
 The NBME or ECFMG (for IMG Residency) charges a fee of $80 for transmitting USMLE transcripts to the programs designated by applicants.
 This is a fixed fee assessed one time per application season regardless of the number of programs the USMLE transcript is requested for.
 The fixed fee cannot be paid prior to applying to programs.